bonsai-rx/docs/articles/documentation-style-guide.md

 ### Cross-references and highlights

-When working on an article, first check [the main documentation](../index.md) and confirm whether written material already exists that could be linked to avoid duplication.
+When working on an article, first check [the main Bonsai documentation](../index.md) and confirm whether written material already exists that could be linked to avoid duplication.
 Also include links to resources like websites for external libraries which may be useful to explore for more information.

 **Example:**